bevyengine/bevy/examples/README.md

 ### Audio in the browsers

-For the moment, everything is single threaded, this can lead to stuttering when playing audio in browsers.
-Not all browsers react the same way for all games, you will have to experiment for your game.
+For the moment, everything is single threaded.
+This can lead to stuttering when playing audio in browsers.
+Not all browsers react the same way for all games.
+You will have to experiment with your game.

-In browsers, audio is not authorized to start without being triggered by an user interaction.
+In browsers, audio is not authorized to start without being triggered by a user interaction.
 This is to avoid multiple tabs all starting to auto play some sounds.
 You can find more context and explanation for this on [Google Chrome blog](https://developer.chrome.com/blog/web-audio-autoplay/).
-This page also describes a JS workaround to resume audio as soon as the user interact with your game.
+This page also describes a JS workaround to resume audio as soon as the user interacts with your game.

 ### Optimizing